Planning Your Wedding - Budget

 Other costs to take into consideration are;

-Hair and Makeup - Staring from £100 up to £500, finding local stylists it's much more cost effective!
+Hair and Makeup - Staring from £200 up to £500, finding a local stylist who doesn't need to add travel and possible accommodation expenses can be much more cost effective.

 Toilet hire - If you need to hire in toilets for your event you are looking at spending another £800

 If you would like to speak to us about partnering with you to create your dream wedding get in touch here.